Immersive User Experience (UX) and Augmented Reality (AR)

 The Animation

-After watching the two objects collide, a ramp would be introduced.
-This was added from outside the program to showcase how models from different programs, such as blender and maya, could be added in to this engine.
-To end it off, we applied the same physics one more time and watched how the two objects interacted with it.
-Overall, this resulted in a good first impression and test of the basics that can be achieved in The 8th Wall.
+After the previous experiment, a ramp would be introduced.
+The Ramp was made in a different program and imported into The 8th Wall.
+This showcased how models from different applications, such as Blender and Maya, could be added in to this engine.
+We applied the same physics to the ramp and watched how they interacted with each other.
+Overall, this resulted in a good first impression of The 8th Wall.

 Personal Physics Experiment